Chatsy

 The Evolution from Rule-Based to AI

 Traditional chatbots operated on decision trees and keyword matching.
 If a user said "order status," the bot would respond with a pre-written message about checking orders.
 These systems were rigid, frustrating, and couldn't handle anything outside their narrow scripts.
+If a customer phrased something slightly differently—"where's my package?" instead of "order status"—the bot would fail.

 • Understand intent even when phrasing varies wildly